MicrosoftDocs/well-architected/well-architected/devops/health-monitoring.md

 To assess fully the health of key scenarios in the context of targets and NFRs, correlate application log events, such as user login, across critical system flows.

 #### Gaps in application monitoring

-**Are there known gaps in application observability that led to missed incidents or false positives?**

 Known gaps in application observability lead to missed incidents and false positives.